Kingman Airport (Arizona)

 Kingman Airport (IATA: IGM, ICAO: KIGM, FAA LID: IGM) is a city-owned, public-use airport located 9 mi northeast of the central business district of Kingman, a city in Mohave County, Arizona, United States.

-The Kingman Municipal Airport, also known as the Kingman Army Airfield, was founded at the start of World War II and was as one of the nation's largest aerial training bases.
-After the war, the Kingman Airfield served as one of the nation's top reclamation sites for outdated military aircraft.
+Kingman Municipal Airport, also known as Kingman Army Airfield, was founded at the start of World War II and was one of the nation's largest aerial training bases.
+After the war, Kingman Airfield served as one of the nation's top reclamation sites for outdated military aircraft.
 It became open to civilian use in 1949.
-At that time, the Kingman Army Airfield Historical Society was established; it maintained records and artefacts from the site.
+At that time, the Kingman Army Airfield Historical Society was established; it maintained records and artifacts from the site.
 In 2010, an inspection of the site revealed soil contamination, and from 2013 until July 2014, the land was rehabilitated for safe use, by removing the polycyclic aromatic hydrocarbon (PAHs) from the soil.

 History

-The Kingman Airport was built as a World War II United States Army Air Forces training field.
+Kingman Airport was built as a World War II United States Army Air Forces training field.
 Between 1942 and 1945 the U.S. Army Air Forces acquired about 4,145 acres in Mohave County outside of Kingman, Arizona and established the Kingman Army Airfield and Kingman Aerial Gunnery School training facilities in 1942.